Introduction to Kafka¶

 You can do simple processing directly using the producer and consumer APIs.
 However for more complex transformations, Kafka provides Kafka Streams.

-Kafka Streams is a client library for building mission-critical real-time applications and microservices, where the input and/or output data is stored in Kafka clusters.
+Kafka Streams provides a client library for building mission-critical real-time applications and microservices, where the input and/or output data is stored in Kafka clusters.
 You can build applications with Kafka Streams that does non-trivial processing tasks that compute aggregations off of streams or join streams together.

 Streams help solve problems such as: handling out-of-order data, reprocessing input as code changes, performing stateful computations, etc.